Devlus/microblog/README.md

 The Stalk button doesn't get hidden after click, so you can follow someone multiple times, this will be fixed in the future.

+Server has been restarted and continues to show site without intervention.